Is Cryptocurrency Legal In The US and What Are The Regulations?

 Cryptocurrency and Money Laundering

 While there may not be a competitor to the currency in terms of laundering volume at present, the ever-increasing use of cryptocurrency and their unregulated or less-regulated nature in many jurisdictions mean that the financial world has a lot to worry about.
 Many large companies now accept the digital currency for payments of products and services.
 Cryptocurrency really has the potential to replace its paper and plastic variants.
-Therefore, it is important to analyze the loopholes enabling these currencies to be used for money laundering and to develop adequate counter technologies to combat the crime.
+Therefore, it is important to analyze the loopholes enabling these currencies to be used for money laundering and to develop adequate counter technologies to combat crime.

 MSBs need to have a well-designed AML compliance programme.
 This should be a well-balanced combination of compliance personnel and technology.
 Having an in-house compliance team may be feasible only for large MSBs.
 However, the same is usually very expensive and impractical for smaller firms.
 They would have to rely more on highly intelligent process automation tools and platforms to sift out illegitimate transactions from large data sets.

 We have developed a first-of-its-kind Typology Repository Management (TRM) framework to effectively solve the shortcomings of the static rules-based AML transaction monitoring environment that traditionally exists.
 It’s also software that uses collective intelligence instead of data that works in silos.
 Through continual learning, TRM is an intelligent and efficient means of identifying money laundering.
-Financial institutions will be able to capture shifting customer behavior and stop bad actors with high accuracy and speed using this advanced machine learning approach.
+Financial institutions will be able to capture shifting customer behaviour and stop bad actors with high accuracy and speed using this advanced machine learning approach.

 To learn more about our AML solutions, speak to one of our experts.